Robust Hamiltonicity in families of Dirac graphs: Proof Outline and a robust Dirac's theorem

-We remark that the majority of Hamiltonicity-type results in random graphs use rotation-extension methods extensively.
-This versatile technique was first introduced by P\'osa~\cite{posa1976hamiltonian}.
-In our proof, we only use such arguments in the proof of \Cref{thm:robustdirac} as follows.
+We remark that the majority of Hamiltonicity-type results in random graphs extensively use the rotation-extension method, which was first introduced by P\'osa~\cite{posa1976hamiltonian}.
+We next use this versatile technique to prove \Cref{thm:robustdirac}.
 Some similar ideas were used in~\cite{krivelevich2014robust}.

-\begin{proof}[Proof of \Cref{thm:robustdirac}] Let $\eta=\max\{\zeta,\epsilon\}$, thus $\delta(G)\geq (1/2-\eta) n$ and $|M|\leq \eta n$.
+\begin{proof}[{\bf Proof of \Cref{thm:robustdirac}}] Let $\eta=\max\{\zeta,\epsilon\}$, thus $\delta(G)\ge (1/2-\eta) n$ and $|M|\le \eta n$.
 We first show that $G$ is connected.
 For the sake of contradiction, suppose $G$ is not connected.
 Since $\delta(G)\ge (1/2 - \eta)n$, the graph $G$ contains exactly two connected components $A,B$ with size at least $(1/2 - \eta)n$.
 Suppose $|A|\ge |B|$.
-Choose a half-set $S\subset [n]$ containing $B$ and let $T=[n]\setminus S$.
-Then $e_G(S,T)\leq |S\setminus B|\cdot |T| \le 2\eta n^2 < \alpha n^2$, which is a contradiction.
+Choose a half-set $S\subseteq V(G)$ containing $B$ and let $T=V(G)\setminus S$.
+Then $e_G(S,T)\le |S\setminus B|\cdot |T| \le 2\eta n^2 < \alpha n^2$, which is a contradiction.
 Thus, $G$ is connected.

 For a subgraph $H$ of $G\cup M$, we call it \textit{good} if for all $uv\in M$, if $u\in V(H)$ or $v\in V(H)$, then $uv\in E(H)$.
 To prove \Cref{thm:robustdirac}, it is enough to find a good Hamilton cycle in $G\cup M$.
 Consider a longest good path $P$ in $G$.
 Thus, it is enough to show the existence of a good cycle using all the vertices in $P$.
-Indeed, if $|V(P)|=n$, then this cycle would give us a desired Hamiton cycle; otherwise, using the connectedness of $G$ it is possible to extend the good cycle to a good path longer than $P$ as follows.
+Indeed, if $|V(P)|=n$, then this cycle would give us a desired Hamilton cycle; otherwise, using the connectedness of $G$ it is possible to extend the good cycle to a good path longer than $P$ as follows.
 Since $G$ is connected, there is an edge $uv$ where $u$ is a vertex from the cycle and $v$ lies outside of the cycle.
 Let $u'$ be a neighbor of $u$ in the cycle such that $uu'\notin M$.
 Then, if $uv\in M$ or $v\notin V(M)$, then we can simply delete the edge $uu'$ from the cycle and add $uv$ to obtain a good path longer than $P$, contradicting that $P$ is a longest good path.
 Similarly, if $uv\notin M$ and $v\in V(M)$, then let $v'$ be such that $vv'\in M$.
 Since the cycle is good, $v'$ is outside of the cycle, and now deleting $uu'$ and adding the path $uvv'$ to the cycle gives a good path longer than $P$, a contradiction.